-One person who has paid attention is Purdue psychologist Kipling Williams.
-In his book, Ostracism: The Power of Silence (The Guilford Press, 2001), Williams suggests that shunning and ostracism are particularly prevalent in the workplace when a worker has reported wrongdoing, because it is more difficult to prove retaliation when the aggressive act is a non-act.
+One person who has paid attention, however, is Purdue psychologist Kipling Williams.
+In his book, Ostracism: The Power of Silence, Williams suggests that shunning and ostracism are particularly prevalent in the workplace when a worker has reported wrongdoing, because it is more difficult to prove retaliation when the aggressive act is a non-act.
 Yet the power of that non-action to wound a worker is profound, as Williams’ research has shown.

 So just how bad is shunning and ostracism?
 Williams has found that people who are ostracized suffer deeply, including the obvious loss of self-esteem and depression, but also including physiological symptoms such as ulcers, suppression of the immune system, anxiety, psychosis (in prolonged isolation, such as prisoners kept in solitary confinement), and a loss of feeling valued or having any meaningful existence.
 But perhaps more troubling is the rage that is associated with being ostracized.